ericjorgensen/ericjorgensen/README.md

 - Communicate and document frequently in whatever medium is most comfortable for you (e.g. Slack, GitHub, etc.).
 - Hold yourself, your teammates, and me accountable to being the best team possible.
 (Credit to [Chiedo John](https://github.com/chiedo/leadership/blob/main/README.md) for this one)

-## My job 💼
-My job as a manager is simple to describe (but maybe not always easy to execute 😆):
+## My job as a director 💼

 - Build and maintain a team and organizational culture that allows us to attract, retain, and support top-class talent (that’s you!).
-- Set context and provide high level direction for engineers (that’s also you!).
+- Set context and provide high level direction for the engineering teams working on Projects.
-- Give feedback and provide coaching to help engineers grow in their careers and achieve their goals.
+- Give feedback and provide coaching to help managers grow in their careers and achieve their goals.
-- Work with other managers, leadership, and engineers to plan and scope future work.
+- Work closing with Product and Design leads to ensure that we are working on the most important thing.
-- Ensure that we are building the right thing in the right way in the right amount of time.
+- Set teams up for success to ship with speed and quality.

 ### How I approach my job
-I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do [your job](#your-job-%EF%B8%8F) in the best possible way and achieve your career goals.
+I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do your job in the best possible way and achieve your career goals.
 Your time at GitHub and on this team is one stop in your career path.
 I want to make sure that you get the most out of your time here.

 I default to high autonomy; my preferred management mode is to trust you to handle your day-to-day work without much guidance or direction from me.
 We hired you because you are smart and capable.
 I trust you to know your own limits and ask for support when needed.
 I may provide suggestions and raise concerns, but I will generally not force a solution.